Interventions

 Hopkins Schools Eligible for Title I Services

-Four elementary schools in the Hopkins Public Schools have school-wide programs — Alice Smith, Eisenhower, Gatewood, and Tanglen.
+Six schools in the Hopkins Public Schools district have school-wide programs — Alice Smith Elementary, Eisenhower Elementary, Gatewood Elementary, Tanglen Elementary, North Middle School, and West Middle School.
 In a schoolwide model, all students are eligible for Title I services.
+Hopkins High School and VirtualEDU have a targeted program.

 Parental Involvement